Xyvir/iex.run/.github/readme.md

 ## How to use:
 ### 1. Basic Invocation using curl.exe from powershell:
->powershell syntax:
+powershell syntax:
 >curl.exe iex.run/alphabet | iex

->special cmd.exe synatx (works in powershell as well):
+>OR
+>curl.exe iex.run/alphabet | cmd

+cmd.exe syntax
->curl iex.run/cmd | cmd alphabet
+>curl iex.run/alphabet | cmd

 ### 2. Using the stub script launcher (Only after step 1 has been run once previously on an endpoint)
 ### 3. Using the stub script launcher in your own scripts or scripting engine.